islamtaha/MLClassification_titanic/README.md

 # Machine Learning Classification based on titanic dataset
-apply 3 common machine learning Algorithms to predict survival rate of the titanic passangers by using both MLSpark and scikit-learn
+apply multiple common machine learning Algorithms to predict survival rate of the titanic passangers by using both MLSpark and scikit-learn